ZitongWang018/PhyVIB/README.md

 # PhyVIB: Physics-commonsense Violation Image Benchmark

 Our purposed PhyVIB has totally 16000 images with 8 categories.
-We provide the data examples here, the whole dataset will be released after the paper is accepted.
+We provide the data examples here.

 The following table illustrates the definition and image numbers of each anomaly category.